Meet Corinne Tan ❄️🐶⛷ | 2022 Girl Of The Year

 Handled post-production across the full 60 minutes of the series from editing, VFX, particles/special effects, rig removals, color correction, sound design, & final delivery.

 Since 2018, I've had a hands-on creative role with Esports Engine.
 They specialize in on-site production, broadcast management, and tournament execution, and are at the forefront of creating program content for Esports tournaments worldwide.
+Dynamic Fox handled video Post Production.

 The deliverables include cut-downs, alternate endings, motion graphic templates, broadcast graphic packages, eye-catching thumbnails, website branding, and captions with diverse language subtitles/translations.